rahulbakshee/cv/Real-Time In-Store Sentiment Analysis [RISA]/README.md

 ### Technical Solution
 We have prototyped it as a two step process a **Face Detection** followed by **Facial Expression Recognition**.

-To achieve the Face Detection we have compared below methods:
+To achieve the Face Detection , there are many methods available and each has pros and cons in terms of accuracy, latency etc.:
 - HAAR Cascade Classifier
 - MTCNN (Facenet-pytorch)
 - DLib

 For Facial Expression Recognition, we can use any classifier:
 - Pretrained classifiers
 - Train from scratch

+Whatever we choose, we must have low latency inference as we would like to generate real-time insights.

 /////////////////diagram